Internet-Draft | json-proof-algorithms | July 2025 |

 It is suggested that multiple Designated Experts be appointed who are able to represent the perspectives of different applications using this specification, in order to enable broadly informed review of registration decisions.
 In cases where a registration decision could be perceived as creating a conflict of interest for a particular Expert, that Expert should defer to the judgment of the other Experts.¶

-IANA "JSON Web Proof Algorithms" registry
+This specification establishes the IANA "JSON Web Proof Algorithms"

-for values of the JWP alg
+registry for values of the JWP alg

-(algorithm) parameter in JWP Header Parameters.
+(algorithm) parameter in JWP Header

-the algorithm usage locations,
+description, the algorithm usage locations, the implementation

-and a reference to the specification that defines it.
+requirements, the change controller, and a reference to the

-The same algorithm name can be registered multiple times,
+specification that defines it.
+The same algorithm name can be

 It is suggested that the length of the key be included in the algorithm name when multiple variations of algorithms are being registered that use keys of different lengths and the key lengths for each need to be fixed (for instance, because they will be created by key derivation functions).
 This allows readers of the JSON text to more easily make security decisions.¶